srikanthmekala500/DSA-in-JavaScript/theory/JavaScriptTHEORY.md

 **Key Differences**

         **Syntax and Usability**

         **AJAX (XMLHttpRequest):** More verbose and has a more complex API.

         **Fetch:** Provides a simpler and more readable API with Promises, making it easier to work with asynchronous code.

         **Handling Responses**

         **AJAX:** Requires manual parsing of the response and checking for various states.

         **Fetch:** Provides methods like .json(), .text(), etc., for easier response handling.
         Fetch promises are automatically rejected for network errors, making error handling more straightforward.

         **Error Handling**

         **AJAX:** Requires explicit checks for HTTP status codes and manual error handling.

         **Fetch:** Does not reject the promise on HTTP errors (e.g., 404 or 500); you need to check the response.ok property to determine if the request was successful.

         **Configuration**

         **AJAX:** Requires more manual configuration for different types of requests (e.g., POST, PUT) and sending data.

         **Fetch:** Simplifies the process of configuring requests with options like method, headers, and body.

         **Summary**

         **AJAX (XMLHttpRequest):** An older way to handle asynchronous HTTP requests.
 It’s more complex and verbose but still widely used in legacy code.

         **Fetch API:** A modern and cleaner approach to handling HTTP requests.
 It simplifies handling responses and errors using Promises and provides a more readable API.

+**XMLHttpRequest ()**